The-EternalShop/learn-sdl2-in-1-hour-easy/README.md

 ## Step 2: Make Sure You're Running This On A Mac

-If you are running this on a non-Mac, then, um, bad things will happen.
-Also try to replicate step 1 exactly, if you get my drift.
+If you are running this on a non-Mac, then, umm, bad things will happen.(We not sayin what) Also try to replicate step 1 exactly, if you get my drift.

 ## Step 3: Copy the File

-Should be the easiest step; this is just as comprehendable as, um, Spanish?
+Should be the easiest step; this is just as comprehendable as, Spanish?

 ```cpp
 #include <SDL2/SDL.h>